infinitered/gluegun/docs/toolbox-prompt.md

 _Note: to see a full list of examples, scroll to the bottom._

+**Important: in order to preserve backwards compatibility with Enquirer 1.x, we translate `type: 'list'` to `type: 'select'`.
+If you want to use the new `list` behavior, please use `enquirer` directly and not through Gluegun.**

 ## confirm

 > This is an **async** function.